Reading Materials

 Everyone can read.
 Everyone can write.

-The reading material below is written by the Ampletons — a fictional family — and they are just getting started.
+The reading material below is written by the Ampletons — a fictional family learning and growing together.
+They don't always agree and that's okay.

 This family writes not just to share stories—but to model what it means to create, support, and grow in each other’s company.
 These aren’t lessons.
 They’re glimpses of what it feels like when we reclaim warmth and purpose together.